-For a depreciation claim, the effective life in years is converted to an annual percentage rate, based on one of the two depreciation methods outlined below, or using the effective life conversion spreadsheet which is offered at the foot of this page.
+For a depreciation claim, the effective life in years is converted to an annual percentage rate, based on one of the two depreciation methods outlined below, or using the effective life conversion spreadsheet at the foot of this page.

 When the percentage rate is applied to the cost, or remaining cost, of an asset the dollar amount calculated the deductible depreciation amount.